Gibdos/top_tic-tac-toe/readme.md

 ## What is this?

 A game of Tic Tac Toe written in HTML, CSS and JavaScript.
-Based on the "The Odin Project" Foundation curriculum found [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/tic-tac-toe).
+Based on the "The Odin Project" Full Stack JavaScript curriculum found [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/tic-tac-toe).

 ## Features